-Research, design projects, and internships give WashU engineers the opportunity to blend theory and practice, develop team skills, and even earn a salary at local companies, such as Boeing, MasterCard, Monsanto, and Answers™, through internships, co-ops, and student projects.
+Research, design projects, and internships give WashU engineers the opportunity to blend theory and practice, develop team skills, and even earn a salary at local companies, such as Boeing, MasterCard, and Bayer, through internships, co-ops, and student projects.

 Center for Innovation in Neuroscience and Technology Fellowship